-The Rapid Bridge Replacement Project public-private partnership (P3) is designed to bolster PennDOT’s ongoing effort to address the state’s nearly 4,200 structurally deficient (SD) bridges.
-With this P3 approach, 558 SD bridges across the state will be replaced more quickly; help achieve significant savings for taxpayers; and minimize the impact on the traveling public.
+The Rapid Bridge Replacement Project public-private partnership (P3) is designed to bolster PennDOT’s ongoing effort to address the state’s nearly 4,200 bridges in poor condition.
+With this P3 approach, 558 bridges in poor condition across the state will be replaced more quickly; help achieve significant savings for taxpayers; and minimize the impact on the traveling public.
 The initiative was approved by the Public-Private Transportation Partnership Board in September 2013.
 In October 2014, Plenary Walsh Keystone Partners was selected as PennDOT’s private partner.

 Plenary Walsh Keystone Partners will finance, design, construct and maintain the bridges for 28-year term.
 Construction will begin in the summer of 2015 and all 559 bridges must be replaced within 36 months.
 PennDOT will maintain ownership of the bridges throughout the contract.

-Pennsylvania confronts a significant and somewhat unique challenge among the 50 states: roughly 18 percent of Pennsylvania’s bridges are structurally deficient, while the national average is 7.3 percent.
+Pennsylvania confronts a significant and somewhat unique challenge among the 50 states: roughly 18 percent of Pennsylvania’s bridges are in poor condition, while the national average is 7.3 percent.
 Unless replaced, these bridges will ultimately have to be closed, jeopardizing public safety and harming the state’s ability to grow economically and create jobs.
-A SD bridge is not unsafe.
+A poor bridge is not unsafe.
 The designation means that one or more of its major components is deteriorating.
-PennDOT has been aggressively addressing this problem, reducing the total number of SD bridges from 6,000 to roughly 4,200.
+PennDOT has been aggressively addressing this problem, reducing the total number of bridges in poor condition from 6,000 to roughly 4,200.
 The Rapid Bridge Replacement Project will allow PennDOT to intensify this effort.

 Why use the P3 approach?

-The P3 law was enacted by the PA General Assembly and signed by Governor Tom Corbett in 2012, providing PennDOT with another tool to address the state’s infrastructure needs, including the challenge of replacing SD bridges.
+The P3 law was enacted by the PA General Assembly and signed by Governor Tom Corbett in 2012, providing PennDOT with another tool to address the state’s infrastructure needs, including the challenge of replacing bridges in poor condition.
 The P3 approach will:

-- Allow PennDOT to replace SD bridges more quickly and minimize impact on the traveling public.
+- Allow PennDOT to replace bridges in poor condition more quickly and minimize impact on the traveling public.

 - Generate savings for Pennsylvania’s taxpayers by bundling bridges into one contract and taking advantage of economies of scale.